-At the Rebstock Different types of fungi can be the cause of many illnesses such as anthracnose.
-Botrytis (Noble rot, gray pillar), Esca. eutypa dieback. green rot, true and false mildew.
-Petri's disease, Pink pillar, Red burner. black rot.
+At the Rebstock Different types of fungi can cause the pathogens of numerous diseases anthracnose.
+Botrytis (Noble rot, gray rot), Esca. eutypa dieback. green rot, real and false mildew.
+Petri's disease Pink rot Red burner. black rot.
 Black spots disease (Excoriose) Blackfoot disease. white rot and Welke his.
 They are mostly different fungicides fought.
-Many grape varieties must be within one growth cycle (Year) treated five to ten times with it.
-Certain types of fungi, however, are due to the degradation of decaying substances in the soil as well as better supply of the vine nutrients in symbiotic coexistence with the host plant vital for their prosperity (see under mycorrhizal ).
-In the breeding new grape varieties today it is an important breeding goal that a high resistance is achieved against different types of fungi.
-Such varieties are especially in the Organic (organic) viticulture asked and become as PIWI varieties (fungi-resistant).
-See also below Vine enemies,
+Many grape varieties must be within one growth cycle (Yearly) treated five to ten times.
+However, certain types of mushrooms are due to the decomposition of decomposing substances in the soil and better supply of the vine nutrients in symbiotic coexistence with the host plant also vital for its flourishing (see under mycorrhizal ).
+In the breeding new grape varieties, it is now an important breeding goal that a high resistance against different types of mushrooms.
+Such varieties are particularly popular Organic (ecological) viticulture asked and are considered PIWI varieties (fungus resistant).
+See also under Vine enemies,

-Oidium: Maccheek at English Wikipedia, CC BY-SA 3.0 , Link
+Oidium: From Maccheek at English Wikipedia, CC BY-SA 3.0 , Link

 Botrytis: By Tom Maack Tom CC BY-SA 3.0 , Link